Obsessive-Compulsive Disorder (OCD)

 Spending long periods of time touching things or counting

 Fixation with order or symmetry

-Persistent thoughts of awful sex acts
+Persistent thoughts of awful or disturbing sex acts

 Troubled by thoughts that are against personal religious beliefs